conan-io/conan-io.github.io/_posts/2019-02-22-Extending-conan-with-hooks.markdown

 ### Bintray Updater

 As some of you may know, when uploading packages to Bintray the metadata of the recipe is not process at all.
 This results in the information of Bintray being empty.
-However, with this hook you would get all the infomration filled.
+However, with this hook you would get all the information filled.

 You will have to provide your Bintray user and API token as environment variables.